• Skip to primary navigation

 Before we go any further, I have a confession.
 “Carrot” is a word that I ALWAYS struggle to spell!
 “Are there two ‘r’s’, two ‘t’s’. . . two of both?”
 The struggle is real, my friends!

 I will show you what I used to make this project.
 I purchased everything in-store at Michaels, but I’ve linked to similar products on Amazon if you prefer to shop online.
-You can read my full disclosure about affiliate links here.
+Some of these links are affiliate links, and you can learn more about those in my disclosure statement.

 • Unfinished wood carrot cutout

-• “Welcome” word unfinished wood cutout (or wood craft letters)
+• “Welcome” or “hello” word unfinished wood cutout (or wood craft letters)

 • Scrapbook paper (orange pattern and green pattern)